gitgud-hub0/checkout-kata/README.md

 ## Your task

 Please [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repo and implement the above requirements spending no more than 60 minutes.
 When you've done that please send the url of your solution to your representative..

+## Todo list

+### Single responsibility principle
+Refactor to split ProductInfo entity class into ProductInfo class (with no discount info) and Discounts class to allow changing discounts without changing ProductInfo class.
+Maybe split basket class to have a Scan class and an ItemScanned class.

+### Open/Closed Principles
+Refactor Checkout class to extend from an interface ICheckout to allow different calculations with/without discounts
+Refactor Items class into Iitems interface which contains no discounts implementation, this allows an ItemsWithDiscounts class to extend from the IItems interface

+### Other
+Apply any other SOLID principles
+Find solution to allow many instance of baskets as an input of Checkout.